Skip to main content

 The Townsend Family Southern Futures Graduate Scholars

 The U.S. South plays a critical and influential role in the culture, economic success, and wellbeing of the nation and the globe.
 The Townsend Family Southern Futures Graduate Scholars are an interdisciplinary group of graduate students working to understand the promise and perils of the South and imagine a future where all southern communities can flourish.
-In addition to conducting individual research, the scholars work together to convene a three-day think-tank style summit in the spring of 2024, building a network of activist-artist-thinkers to work collaboratively and consider many driving concerns.
+In addition to conducting individual research, scholars meet to build a network of activist-artist-thinkers who work collaboratively and consider many driving concerns.

 Any graduate student enrolled and in good standing within the College of Arts & Sciences at UNC-Chapel Hill is eligible.
 Preference is shown for students with at least two years remaining in their graduate study.
 Applicants in the early stages of their graduate careers will be given priority.